sarveshwaran777333/1000411-sarveshwaran-BlackFriday-sales/README.md

 1. This web application was developed as part of an IB coursework project.
 2. The work is original and created strictly for educational purposes.

+## Tested By
+Saif: Tested the slider interactivity and graph responsiveness.

+Sister: tested design and logic part of the app.

 ## Author:
 K. Sarveshwaran
 IBCP – Grade XI